 Since I am

-Since I am anal, I counted my pages and divided equally so my petals would be the same size.
+anal detailed oriented, I counted my pages and divided equally so my pedals would be the same size.
 You could just eyeball it and that will work too.
-Once I had my pages divided, fold the page ends into the center of the book and glue into place.
+Once I had my pages divided, I fold the page ends into the center of the book and glued them into place.

-I placed a rubber band on the outside of the flower to hold the pages in place until the glue dried.
+I placed a rubber band on the outside of the 2 separate sides of the book until the glue was completely dried.

 I am loving how this turned out.
-I will also be sharing those burlap vases with you later this week.
+You can also see how I made those burlap vases.
+What repurposed book projects have you made?

 Join the DD Community!